 This recipe was inspired by one of my favorite cookbooks, L’Art de la Table by Gintare Marcel, who points out that these scones lend themselves really well to mix-ins.
 Her original version is Lavender Rosemary, which also sounds delicious, and is a great reminder that breakfast baked goods do not need to be overly sugary to be satisfying.
-And speaking of sugary, coincidentally, the point that sugar does not equal flavor surfaced in a conversation during our time citrus harvesting last weekend.
-For both these reasons, I love the use of lemon here – it’s very flavorful, and seems to imply sweetness without actually being sugary.

 These have a great fluffy texture while still maintaining a lot of moisture, and the intense flavor gives them the aura of a special treat.
 And they can be made at a moment’s notice!

 - 2/3 Cup Almond Flour

 - 3 Tbsp Brown Sugar